Should We Be Pre-training? An Argument for End-task Aware Training as an Alternative: End-Task Aware Training ( )

-Note that the above analysis is for a single timestep $t$ but we have excluded this index to reduce notation clutter.
-Our analysis is similar to that of \citet{lin2019adaptive} with one key difference: we learn a weighting for the main task $w^*$ too.
+Our analysis above is similar to that of \citet{lin2019adaptive} with one key difference: we learn a weighting for the main task $w^*$ too.
 This ability to directly modulate $T^{*}$ allows us to capture the fact that at certain stages in training, auxiliary tasks may have greater impact on end-task generalization than the end-task's own training data.
-This choice also allows us to control for over-fitting and the influence of bad (mislabelled) training data.
+This choice also allows us to control for over-fitting and the influence of bad (mislabelled or noisy) training data.